Nicaraguans: Culture and traditions

 Nicaraguan culture has strong folklore, music and religious traditions, deeply influenced by European culture but enriched with Native American sounds and flavors.
 Nicaraguan culture can further be defined in several distinct strands.
 The Pacific coast has strong folklore, music and religious traditions, deeply influenced by Iberian.
 It was colonized by Spain and has a similar culture to other Spanish-speaking Latin American countries.
-The Caribbean coast of the country, on the other hand, was once a British protectorate.
+The Atlantic coast of the country, on the other hand, was once a British protectorate.
 English is still predominant in this region and spoken domestically along with Spanish and indigenous languages.
-Its culture is similar to that of Caribbean nations that were or are British possessions, such as Jamaica, Belize, The Cayman Islands, etc. The indigenous groups that were present in the Pacific coast have largely been assimilated into the mestizo culture, however, the indigenous people of the Caribbean coast have maintained a distinct identity.
+Its culture is similar to that of Caribbean nations that were or are British possessions, such as Jamaica, Belize, The Cayman Islands, and the Mosquito Coast of Honduras.
+The indigenous groups that were present in the Pacific coast have largely been assimilated into the mestizo culture, however, the indigenous people of the Caribbean coast have maintained a distinct identity.

-Nicaraguan music is a mixture of indigenous and European, especially Spanish, influences.
-Musical instruments include the marimba and others common across Central America.
+Nicaraguan music is a mixture of Indigenous and European, especially Spanish, influences.
+Musical instruments include the marimba, and others common across Central America.
 The marimba of Nicaragua is uniquely played by a sitting performer holding the instrument on his knees.
 He is usually accompanied by a bass fiddle, guitar and guitarrilla (a small guitar like a mandolin).
 This music is played at social functions as a sort of background music.
 The marimba is made with hardwood plates, placed over bamboo or metal tubes of varying lengths.
 It is played with two or four hammers.
-The Caribbean coast of Nicaragua is known for a lively, sensual form of dance music called Palo de Mayo which is very much alive all throughout the country.
+The Atlantic coast of Nicaragua is known for a lively, sensual form of dance music called Palo de Mayo which is very much alive all throughout the country.
 It is especially loud and celebrated during the Palo de Mayo festival in May.
-The Garifuna community exists in Nicaragua and is known for its popular music called Punta.
+The Garifuna community exists in Nicaragua, known for its popular music called Punta.